 Activities that take more time (hours per week and weeks per year) and have more accomplishments associated with them should come before ones that aren’t as big of a time commitment and don’t have any awards or titles attached.

-If an activity can act as a bridge between two others, highlight that by putting it between them.
+If an activity can act as a bridge between two different groups, underscore that by placing it between them.

 6) Rejigger your wording!

-You’re short on space (just 150 characters!) to describe everything you've done.
-That means you need to give a very pared-down summary.
-Here are my favorite ways to get the most information packed into those tiny slots:
+You are not given much space at all (just 150 characters!) to describe everything you've done.
+That means you need to give a very bare-bones summary.
+Here are the best ways to get the most information crammed into those tiny slots:

-Squeeze as much info as you can into the title.
-Instead of “Basketball,” see if you can fit in “Varsity Basketball; Captain (12th), MVP (10th-11th)."
-Instead of “Singing” or “Choir,” write “Ragazzi Choir, Tenor Section Leader.”
+Squeeze as much info as you can into the titles.
+Remember, you get 50 characters for the position/leadership title and 100 characters for the organization name.
+Use these spaces as much as you can!
+For example, instead of “Basketball,” see if you can fit in “Varsity Basketball: Captain (12th), MVP (10th-11th)."
+Instead of “Singing” or “Choir,” write “Ragazzi Choir: Tenor Section Leader.”

-And there you have it, folks: An Activities List that gives a holistic, exciting portrait of who you are to an admissions officer.
+And there you have it, folks: An Activities List that gives a complete, dynamic portrait of who you are to an admissions officer.